-Except for certain Relief Refinance Mortgages, which may have LTV ratios that can exceed 125%, the Mortgages we purchase generally do not have LTV ratios exceeding 95%.
+Except for certain Relief Refinance Mortgages, which may have LTV ratios up to 125%, the Mortgages we purchase generally do not have LTV ratios exceeding 95%.
 However, we may reduce or increase the required LTV ratios based on a number of factors, such as the borrower's intended use of Mortgage proceeds, the type of property securing the Mortgage, the existence of special financing arrangements and the market in which the mortgaged property is located.
 We may from time to time purchase and pool Mortgages, in addition to Relief Refinance Mortgages, having LTV ratios in excess of 95% in order to enable borrowers to purchase homes or refinance existing mortgages and pay certain related expenses.
 However, except for Relief Refinance Mortgages, we currently do not expect to purchase and pool Mortgages with LTV ratios exceeding 105%.
 We will pool Relief Refinance Mortgages with LTV ratios exceeding 105% separately from our other Mortgages.
-See Freddie Mac - Our Initiatives Under the Making Home Affordable Program.